allanderek/pole-prediction-elm/README.md

 - [ ] I may do 'event' leaderboard which is just get the leaderboard for the season but restrict it to sessions within a given event, and show it on the event page?
 - [ ] Can I do something cool with testing, i.e. run elm test by actually using the database from python?
 - [ ] Don't forget that before next year you will have to do season prediction input.
+- [ ] There is some duplication in the constructor standings and the season leaderboard, precisely to calculate the constructor standings.
+I should be able to factor out some of this.
+- [ ] In the season leaderboard it would be nice to have the *actual* constructor in the the correct place along side the user's prediction for each line.
+- [ ] Not sure what happens when teams/drivers are on equal points?
+This is mostly for the constructor and driver standings.